 To create an empty

-idea.properties file or to copy
+idea.properties file or to copy the

 *.vmoptions file, choose or from the main menu respectively.

-Managing *.vmoptions file
+Managing the *.vmoptions file

 The location of the

-*.vmoptions file depends on the operating system you are currently using:
+*.vmoptions file depends on your operating system:

-- For Windows systems:
+- For Windows:

 <CLion installation folder>/bin/clion64.exe.vmoptions

-- For *NIX systems:
+- For *NIX:

 <CLion installation folder>/bin/clion64.vmoptions

 clion.vmoptionsfile in the IDE preferences folder and then edit this copy.
-The reason is that app bundle is signed and you should not modify any files inside the bundle.
+The reason is that the app bundle is signed and you should not modify any files inside the bundle.

 - Copy the existing file from the CLion installation folder somewhere and save the path to this location in the

-- Copy the existing file
+- Copy the existing

-<CLion installation folder>/bin/clion.exe.vmoptionsor
+<CLion installation folder>/bin/clion.exe.vmoptionsor the

-- Edit this file in the new location.
+Then edit this file in the new location.

 CL_VM_OPTIONS environment variable is defined, or the

-*.vmoptions file exists, then this file is used instead of the one located in
+*.vmoptions file exists, this file is used instead of the one located in the CLion installation folder.

 Example: Increasing the heap size